 “Praise and worship God in silence with each breath that you take, so when you speak, it obviously matches your actions of good works in love for all to see and hear.” ~ Jon Barnes

 I keep learning new things of quality and integrity with God’s honor and honesty in compassion, meekness, and humility.
 New grace is given to us, like good food that quietly breaks down in our bodies to repair damaged cells and parts.
-Bad foods like hate, injustice, greed, pride, and un-forgiveness stores up unwanted body fat, junk, and clutter.
-Clear and clean out your work space, closet, home, and garage to enjoy the space of silence and clear thinking in God.
+Bad foods like hate, injustice, greed, pride, and un-forgiveness store up unwanted body fat, junk, and clutter.
+Clear and clean out your workspace, closet, home, and garage to enjoy the space of silence and clear thinking in God.

 Enjoy Today’s Reading

 1 Jude, a servant of Jesus Christ and a brother of James,